plone/volto/docs/source/configuration/validation.md

 };
 ```

-`url` named validator should be registered by this name as a Volto validator utility:
+You should register the `url` named validator as a Volto validator utility.
+In the following example, the `urlValidator` method validator will be applied for the block field `customField` in the previous example.

 ```ts
 config.registerUtility({